 A key component of this framework is the Liquidity Coverage Ratio (LCR) that was implemented in Australia on 1 January 2015.
 The LCR is a severe short-term liquidity stress scenario, introduced as part of the Basel III international framework for liquidity-risk measurement, standards and monitoring.
 As part of meeting the LCR requirements, ANZ has a Committed Liquidity Facility (CLF) with the RBA.
 The CLF was established as a solution to a High Quality Liquid Asset (HQLA) shortfall in the Australian marketplace and provides an alternative form of RBA-qualifying liquid assets.
 The total amount of the CLF available to a qualifying ADI is set annually by APRA.
-In September 2021, APRA wrote to ADIs to advise that APRA and the RBA consider there to be sufficient HQLA for ADIs to meet their LCR requirements, and therefore the use of the CLF should no longer be required beyond 2022.
-From 1 January 2021, ANZ's CLF is \$10.7 billion (2020) calendar year end: \$35.7 billion).
-Consistent with APRA's requirement, ANZ's CLF will decrease to zero through equal reductions on 1 January, 30 April, 31 August and 31 December 2022.
-This reduction will be managed as part of ANZ's funding plans over this period.
+APRA has reduced the CLF for 2021 which is driven by the increase in government securities outstanding in Australia that are available for ADIs to hold.
+APRA has indicated that if this increase continues, the CLF may no longer be required in the foreseeable future.